yujunz/gitlab.com-runbooks/howto/yubikey.md

 ## Master Key Storage

-We want to keep the master key offline, encrypted, and stored in a super-secret-hiding-place.
+We want to be able to keep a backup of the GPG master key offline, encrypted, and stored in a super-secret-hiding-place.
+We do this by making the gpg_config location on a virtual disk that we mount locally.
+This can afford two benefits.
+* The virtual disk can be copied to a secure location for recovery (such as on a USB key).
+* The virtual disk has a password and must be mounted locally for access to the gpg_config location by gpg.

 We'll facilitate this by creating an encrypted portable drive on a USB drive.
 For the purpose of this tutorial our USB drive will be called 'transit' and our encrypted volume will be called 'GitLab'.